adamranieri/ITSQB/chapter1/keywords.md

 # Fundamentals of testing

 - coverage,
-  - How much of the source code is being tested when test protocols are ran
+  - How much of the code is being tested when test protocols are ran.
 - debugging,
   - Development activity of hunting, analyzing and fixing defects
 - defect,